SPAE8S/Leetcode/readme.md

-for each pattern or solutions ahead of me u get 2$
+for each pattern or solutions ahead of me u get 2$.
-I check it every sunday midnight check at my time zone n see how many solutions are committed.
+I check it every sunday midnight at my time zone n see how many solutions are committed.
 GL

 Create a new branch called spae8ds n keep commiting there